metaeducation/ren-cpp/doc/build.md

-Note that if you don't have a version of MinGW recent enough and you also want to build Ren Garden, then you better download the Qt binaries with the corresponding MinGW version (it's in Qt's download options).
+Note that if you don't have a version of MinGW recent enough and you also want to build Ren Garden, then you better download the Qt binaries with the corresponding MinGW version (it's in Qt's install options).

+**Note:** Rebol only compiles fine in 32-bits mode.
+Therefore, you should either use a 32-bits compiler (MinGW-w64 allows 32-bits builds) or stick the flag `-m32` to the compiler options.

 To build RenCpp, you will need to build Rebol first.
 Get it from the source (you can choose "Download ZIP") and put it somewhere on your computer.
 Make sure that